kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FrictionLosses.md

 f=\frac{64}{N_R}
 $$

 The above expression can be derived from first principles but that goes beyond the scope of these notes.
-As a side note, if we substitute the above friction factor into Darcy's equation along with the explicity expression for the Reynold's number we obtain what is known as the Hagen-Poiseuille equation
+As a side note, if we substitute the above friction factor into Darcy's equation along with the explicit expression for the Reynold's number we obtain what is known as the Hagen-Poiseuille equation

 $$
 h_L=\frac{32\eta L v}{\gamma D^2}